Medicinal TreesInformation sheets and resources about medicinal trees

 Habitat: The ginkgo is a native of China, growing in silty soils along stream banks, but is endangered in the wild.
 It is widely grown in Europe and America.
 It can grow in a wide range of soils, and can tolerate drought and pollution, though preferring well-watered and well-drained soil.
 The ginkgo is a hardy tree and does not need frost protection.

-History: Ginkgo has longstanding use in traditional Chinese medicine, and is a widely sold supplement throughout the world.
+History: Ginkgo has longstanding use in traditional Chinese medicine, and extracts from this medicinal tree are widely sold as supplement throughout the world.

 Planting: Ginkgo can be grown on, in a container, using good quality multi-purpose compost with 10% grit added.
 Keep moist but ensure that the pot drains freely.
 Water well when in leaf as rain will tend to be shed away from the pot by the leaves.
 For potted plants a little slow-release fertiliser can be added to the surface of the soil in spring, plants in the ground do not need additional fertiliser.